 Similarly, few find the "Wrecking Ball" music video sexy in any way.
 Word of God says there was little or no attempt to be "sexy" in the video, that it was an emotional song about a breakup, but the media merely focused on the Naked!Miley aspect and drew the conclusion it was meant to be "sexy".
 Which people would take seriously if she wasn't seductively licking a sledgehammer.

-Fridge Brilliance: On SNL, she joked Hannah Montana was murdered.
+Fridge Brilliance: When she hosted SNL in season 39, she told the audience that she wasn't going to do a Hannah Montana parody, but she was going to give them an update about what she's been doing: she was murdered.
 It seems like a Take That to the show, but it could easily be one at people who didn't watch the show because anyone who did would know that Hannah ceased to be once her secret identity was revealed.

 "Funny Aneurysm" Moment: On her Bangerz tour, which began in February 2014, a giant statue of her dog Floyd is wheeled in for Miley's performance of "Can't Be Tamed".
 This staging lends some unintended poignancy/discomfort by March/April 2014, after the sad news of Floyd's unexpected death; Miley herself broke down in tears upon seeing the giant Floyd statue onstage.